mugurbil/gnm/Documentation/README.rst

 	x_0 = [0, 0] # initial guess
 	def model(x, args):
 	   return 1, x, [[1,0], [0,1]]
-	args = {}
-	jagger = gnm.sampler(x_0, model, args)
+	jagger = gnm.sampler(x_0, model, {})
 	jagger.sample(1000)

 Here, we import the package, then set up an initial guess, a model, arguments for the model (empty in this case), and then feed these to the sampler.
 Finally, we sample.
-The model has to take in the input and arguments, and in turn return a flag, function, and the derivative (Jacobian) of the function.
+The model has to take in the input and arguments, and in turn return a flag, a function, and the derivative (Jacobian) of the function.

 .. code-block:: python